 The JHA may also be used by the employer as a training tool.
 In fact, the JHA can become a very useful lesson plan for conducting on-the-job training on hazardous tasks for new employees.

-Anytime you bring something new into your worksite, whether it is a piece of equipment, different materials, a new process, or an entirely new building, you unintentionally may introduce new hazards.
-If you are considering a change for your worksite, you should analyze it thoroughly beforehand.
+Anytime you bring something new into your worksite, whether it is a piece of equipment, different materials, a new process, or an entirely new building, you may unknowingly introduce new hazards.
+If you are considering a change for your worksite, analyze it thoroughly beforehand.

 Change analysis is cost-effective in terms of the human suffering and financial loss it prevents.
 Moreover, heading off a problem before it develops usually is less expensive than attempting to fix it after the fact.

 An important step in preparing for a worksite change is considering the potential effect on your employees.
-Individuals respond differently to change, and even a clearly beneficial change can throw a worker temporarily off-balance -- literally as well as figuratively -- and increase the risk of accidents.
-You will want to inform all affected employees of the change, provide training as needed, and pay attention to worker response until everyone has adapted.
+Individuals respond differently to change, and even a clearly beneficial change may confuse employees and increase the risk of accidents.
+You will want to inform all affected employees of the change, provide training as needed, and pay attention to employee responses until everyone has adapted.

 Even something as basic as a new facility needs to be reviewed carefully to identify hazards it might pose.
-A design that seems to enhance production of your product and appears delightful to the architect may be a harmful or even fatal management decision.
+A design that seems to enhance production appears delightful to the architect may be a harmful or even fatal management decision.
 Have safety and health experts take a careful look beforehand at all the design/building plans.